FirebaseExtended/emberfire/docs/guide/relationships.md

 EmberFire can handle relationships in two different ways: `async` and `embedded`, and currently supports `hasMany` and `belongsTo` relationships.

+Unless have a reason and understand the implications we suggest using `inverse: null` in your relationships and saving both sides manually (see [Saving Async Relationship Data](#saving-relationships) below) due to the nature of the Real-time Database.

 ## Async

 Any relationship that is flagged as `async: true` tells the adapter to immediately fetch the record from the Ember Data store, or look up the record in Firebase.